California Western Railroad: Tunnel No. 1 closures

 No announcements regarding the status of Tunnel No. 1 have been made since 2015, though the railroad is fully committed to its reopening.
 Both tunnel collapses were related to the hillside, which has a history of instability dating back to its construction in 1893.

-Railbike tours began in 2018 as a response to the tunnel closures, with multiple other tourist lines around the country introducing their own railbike experiences after the California Western's railbikes proved very popular.
+Railbike tours began in 2018 as a response to the tunnel closures, with multiple other heritage railroads around the United States introducing their own railbike experiences after the California Western's railbikes proved very popular.

 The railroad applied for a United States Department of Transportation BUILD grant in 2018 to fund tunnel repairs and replace over 30,000 ties made of chromated copper arsenate installed by Kyle Railways; this grant was denied in February 2019, but the request was reportedly in the top-third of those sent, and the Department of Transportation encouraged the railroad to re-apply.
 The railroad also planned to address deferred maintenance issues, and upgrade its tracks for commuter and freight service in anticipation of the reopening of the Northwestern Pacific to Willits and the potential extension of Sonoma–Marin Area Rail Transit (SMART) to Willits.
-Had the grant been approved, reconstruction of Tunnel #1 would have begun in 2019 and be complete by 2021, while tie replacement would have lasted until 2024.
+Had the grant been approved, reconstruction of Tunnel No. 1 would have begun in 2019 and been completed by 2021, while tie replacement would have lasted until 2024.

-The railroad plans to reopen the tunnel by the end of 2022.
+The railroad planned to reopen the tunnel by the end of 2022, but as of May 2025, the tunnel remains closed.
+On January 29, 2024, the United States Department of Transportation announced that the Build America Bureau had provided a $31.4 million Railroad Rehabilitation and Improvement Financing (RRIF) loan to the Sierra Northern Railway and Mendocino Railway, which includes funding for the planned 2018 improvements.
+On May 6, 2024, the railroad announced that work to reopen Tunnel #1 would commence on May 28.

 Expansion plans

 In 2019, the railroad purchased 77 acre of the former Fort Bragg Georgia-Pacific mill for redevelopment and extending service to a new terminal.
 In 2021, they acquired an additional 270 acre site from Georgia-Pacific.
+In 2025, the Railway agreed to a Memorandum of Understanding with the Fort Bragg City Council to guide future development of the site, which is expected to include a new station for the Skunk Train, an enclosed rail storage shed, and electric trolley service.